 Turmeric is a natural wonder drug.
 The spice has long been a hit in Asia and India, and now everyone is talking about it.
-Turmeric should not be missing in your spice cupboard anymore.
-Here are eight facts why it’s a natural superfood.
+Turmeric should not be missing from your spice cupboard anymore.
+Here are eight facts about why it’s a natural superfood.

 1. Turmeric as a coffee substitute

 Just like coffee, turmeric can provide a lot of energy because it contains caffeic acid.
 Turmeric coffee (also called golden milk) is an excellent alternative to espresso after meals to promote digestion.

 At the moment, the turmeric latte is an absolute hit and very popular.

 - A large cup of milk (soy, almond, or cow milk)